 Loans and other types of direct indebtedness may not be readily marketable and may be subject to restrictions on resale.
 In some cases, negotiations involved in disposing of indebtedness may require weeks to complete.
-Consequently, some indebtedness may be difficult or impossible to dispose of readily at what the Investment Adviser believes to be a fair price.
+Consequently, some indebtedness may be difficult or impossible to dispose of readily at what the Sub-Adviser believes to be a fair price.
 In addition, valuation of less readily marketable indebtedness involves a greater degree of judgment in determining the NAV of the Fund than if that valuation were based on available market quotations, and could result in significant variations in the Fund's daily share price.
 At the same time, some loan interests are regularly traded among certain financial institutions.
 As the market for different types of indebtedness develops, the liquidity of the market for these instruments is expected to improve.
 The Fund currently intends to treat loan indebtedness as liquid when there is a readily available market for the investment.
-To the extent a readily available market ceases to exist for a particular investment, such investment would generally be treated as illiquid for purposes of the limitation on illiquid investments.
-Investments in loans and loan participations are considered to be debt obligations for purposes of the Fund 's investment restriction relating to the lending of funds or assets by the Fund .
+To the extent a readily available market ceases to exist for a particular investment, such investment would generally be treated as illiquid for purposes of the Fund's investment restriction relating to the lending of funds or assets by the Fund.